Current Opportunities

 EXAMPLES OF WORK (Illustrative only)

-• Plans and organizes programs, events, and activities around community interests.
+Plans and organizes programs, events, and activities around community interests outside of the Library.

-• Documents community participation in group recreational programs.
+Documents community participation in group recreational programs outside of the Library.

-• Plans and conducts story hours for Summer Reading Program at headquarters branch
+Assists in helping with story hours for Summer Reading Program at headquarters branch when needed.

 MINIMUM QUALIFICATIONS